devlooped/GitInfo/README.md

 never depend on CI build scripts that generate versions for you, and you can always compile locally exactly the same version of an assembly that was built by a CI server.

+You can read more about this project at the
+[GitInfo announcement blog post](http://www.cazzulino.com/git-info-from-msbuild-and-code.html.